What Is Satellite IoT? Closing Gaps in Global Connectivity

 At some point, we’ve all experienced poor connectivity in an area where we “have coverage.”
 In your home or office, there are locations where the wifi cuts out due to interference from walls and other obstructions.
 And at times, your cellular carrier may not have good service in a location where it should technically have coverage.

-Cellular IoT providers like emnify help you work around this by automatically selecting the network with the best signal in your device’s location.
+Cellular IoT connectivity providers like emnify help you work around this by automatically selecting the network with the best signal in your device’s location.
 However, even in countries with several networks to choose from, there will undoubtedly be gaps where no carrier has adequate coverage—such as sections of a long rural highway or remote locations like the middle of a forest.

 In these situations, satellite IoT can serve as a quality backup solution to close gaps in coverage.

 Satellite IoT isn’t only being implemented as a standalone solution.
-3GPP, the global telecommunications standards body, has published 5G Release 17 that specifies how satellite communications could provide the necessary infrastructure to expand NB-IoT and eMTC (LTE-M) coverage via 5G non-terrestrial networks (NTN).
+3GPP, the global telecommunications standards body, has published 5G Release 17 that specifies how satellite communications could provide the necessary infrastructure to expand NB-IoT and eMTC (LTE-M) coverage via 5G NTN.
 In the future, we can expect to see satellites serve as the physical layer for a wider range of networking technologies, serving as alternative (or even primary) infrastructure for existing networks.

 This innovative use of 3GPP 5G standard compliant satellite links would mean IoT manufacturers don’t need to make their devices compatible with multiple connectivity solutions to enjoy global coverage.
+One single dual-mode radio module within an IoT device with a single SIM will be able to connect to both cellular and NTN-compliant satellite networks.

 Use cases for satellite IoT